 • Take in a flatmate or boarder if you have a spare room, or rent out a garage or yard area to those looking to park a car, boat, or caravan.

-• Take on a part-time job with all of that income going into mortgage repayment.
+• Take on a part-time job with all of the income going into mortgage repayment.

-• If you have credit card debt switch the balance to another credit card company that offers 12 months interest free on a balance transfer.
-Use that time to clear the debt.
+• If you have credit card debt, switch the balance to another credit card company offering 12 months interest free on a balance transfer.
+Use this extra time to clear the debt.

 • Cut living costs by growing your own fruit and veges, and review all of your living costs to see the areas where savings can be made.
-Most families can cut 15% off their annual spending without even noticing it.
-The most obvious areas are cutting down on the vices – like smoking, booze, partying, fast and furious cars, and takeaways!
+Most families can cut 15% off their annual spending without even noticing.
+The most obvious areas are cutting down on the vices – like smoking, booze, partying, fast and furious cars (!!), and takeaways.

 If you are locked into a fixed rate loan that you would like to repay but don’t want to pay break fees (early repayment fees), all is not lost.
 Most banks allow part repayment of a loan without penalty.
-One reader from Whangarei had two fixed rate mortgages that had some time to go before coming off the fixed rate.
-Repaying the loan early would have cost many thousand of dollars on early repayment fees, but the bank did allow them to increase their monthly principal repayments by $1,000 on each mortgage without incurring any penalties at all.
-In fact they could have repaid $24,000 a year without getting stung with break fees.
+John had two fixed rate mortgages that had some time to go before coming off the fixed rate.
+Repaying the loan early would have cost many thousands of dollars in early repayment fees, but the bank allowed him to increase his monthly principal repayments by $1,000 on each mortgage without incurring any penalties.
+In fact, they could have repaid $24,000 a year without getting stung with break fees.

 Most cities have a free budget advisory service.
 They will give an unbiased opinion about financial contracts.
-If in doubt, give them a call – they are there to help.
+If you’re in doubt, give them a call – they’re there to help.

 If you have debt like hire purchase finance or credit card debts and a mortgage, look at the possibility of consolidating all of the debt into a single mortgage.
 Mortgage debt is cheaper because it offers more security for the lender.

-Avoid hire purchase.
+On that note, try to avoid a hire purchase in the first place.
 The Retirement Commission refers to this as “dumb-debt”, and it is.
 Buying private cars on HP is really-dumb-debt, and borrowing to buy things like furniture, clothes, and holidays is madness.
-It is bad enough that these things lose value.
-Don’t add to your problems by paying interest as well.
+It’s bad enough these things lose value, don’t add to your problems by paying interest too.

 If you use a credit card, and many people are nowadays to collect reward points, make sure you make prepayments in full and on time.